[Minor revision–posted 9/17/20 (replaces 10/16/19 edition)]

 (d) Troon Texas Holdings, LLC (Rawls Golf Course);

 (e) Texas Tech Club at Jones AT&T Stadium; and

-(f) Spectra catered events at United Spirit Arena or Jones AT&T Stadium.
+(f) Spectra catered events at United Supermarkets Arena or Jones AT&T Stadium.

 Any areas supported by TTU funding desiring to obtain a TABC license must obtain written approval from the CFO/VPA&F before a TABC application is submitted.
 Any other agreement to license sales of alcoholic beverages by a third-party vendor on a term or multi-event basis shall be compliant with procurement and contracting policies and be approved in writing by the President.
 Before the approval is granted, the President shall notify the Chancellor and the Board of Regents.

 To ensure proper internal controls, the approving authority of all food and entertainment expenditures must be the financial manager/approver of the FOAP and the supervisor or someone at a higher-level classification of the person sponsoring the event.
 Higher-level classification approval is not required on food and entertainment events/forms for events hosted by the Chancellor and the President.

 Food and entertainment expenditures must comply with Top Tier Catering requirements, TTU PCard policies, TTU travel polices, or Operating Policy 72.09 Procurement of Goods and Services, as applicable.